esp-rs/book/src/introduction/ancillary-crates.md

 ## Embedded Rust Ecosystem Integration

 The most popular Hardware Abstraction Layer in the Embedded Rust environment is [`embedded-hal`], which provides a number of traits for several peripherals that allow writing HAL agnostic device drivers. `esp-hal` implements these traits within its drivers.
-In addition, various traits from different crates used in the embedded Rust industry have also been implemented, such as [`rand_core`] traits for our RNG peripheral, as well as [`embedded-io`] traits, which are analogues of `std::io` traits for `no_std` applications.
+In addition, various traits from different crates used in the embedded Rust industry have also been implemented, such as [`rand_core`] traits for our Random Number Generator (RNG) peripheral, as well as [`embedded-io`] traits, which are analogues of `std::io` traits for `no_std` applications.

 [`esp-hal` documentation]: https://docs.espressif.com/projects/rust/esp-hal/latest/
 [`esp-radio` sub-repository]: https://github.com/esp-rs/esp-hal/tree/main/esp-radio